33j33/buffered-event-emitter/README.md

 - Typescript support

-### Key Capabilities in Detail <!-- omit in toc -->
+### Key Features in Detail <!-- omit in toc -->

-**Event Buffering**: Handle rapid sequences of events by configuring listeners to buffer incoming data.
+**Event Buffering**: Handle rapid events by configuring listeners to buffer incoming data.
 Instead of invoking the listener for every single event emission, data is collected in a temporary buffer with optional automatic flushing.
 The listener is then invoked with the entire buffer as a batch once a configurable capacity is reached.
 This is valuable for optimizing performance when dealing with processing events in chunks.
 You can set a global default buffer capacity or customize it per listener

 **Flow Control with Pause and Resume**: Gain fine-grained control over event emissions.
 You can pause emissions for the entire emitter instance or specifically for individual events.
 When paused, subsequent emit calls will not immediately invoke listeners.